 Brahmi Plant Information

 What is brahmi?
-It’s a low growing, creeping herb that reaches a maximum of about 6 inches in height and grows outward in a sprawling pattern.
+It’s a low growing, creeping herb that reaches a maximum of about 6 inches (15 cm.) in height and grows outward in a sprawling pattern.
 If left to its own devices, it can spread rapidly.
 Brahmi plant care is pretty easy and forgiving.

 It prefers part to full sun and will grow in a wide range of soils.
-As long as it gets sufficient water, it can thrive in rock, sand and mud.
+As long as it gets sufficient water, it can thrive in rock, sand, or mud.
 It will even grow directly in water features, forming its foliage as floating mats.

 Feed the plants moderately with slow release fertilizer.
 They’re not heavy feeders, but they do appreciate the nutrients.
 If you’re growing brahmi in water, however, don’t use any fertilizer, as this will just encourage algae growth.

 Brahmi has soft, hairy stems and bright green, oval, succulent leaves.
 Its flowers are small and white with yellow centers.
 It is completely edible and is very popular as a medicine when it is steeped into a tea, mixed with oil, or worked into a paste.